felixmoore/pressF-backend/README.md

 2. Generate a .jar file using `mvn package`
 3. In the terminal, run the command `java -jar target/pressF-backend-1.0-SNAPSHOT.jar server src/main/resources/config.yml`

+*Note: this application is the backend only.
+The frontend can be found here: https://github.com/Emanity/pressF-frontend*

 ### Run configuration for IDEs

 * Main class: com.kainos.ea.JobSystemApplication